Jarcionek/Bad-Practices-of-Testing/src/java/presentation/_10_test_verifying_implementation_rather_than_behaviour/description.md

 ### Domain:

 HR in large corporation needs some tools to filter employees based on different criteria such as salary range.
-This is a class for finding employees with other "find" methods (and their tests) removed.
+This is a class for finding employees with other `find` methods (and their tests) removed.

 ### Test Code: